 Agile vs. DevOps: Deconstructing the Titans of Dev Methodologies

-To start with, there has always been an inclusive and exclusive relationship between Agile and DevOps.
-Both are principal methodologies in the software engineering ecosystem and are known for transforming business processes through speed, iterations, and collaborations.
+Agile and DevOps have had a complex relationship – both are well-known for revolutionizing business processes through speed, iterations, and collaborations.
 Words like “digital transformation”, “revolution”, “innovation”, and “quick software delivery” are always associated with it.

 So, what do we make up with these two terms?
 Are they interrelated?
-Are there any key differences?
+Are they different?
 Or do they simply complement each other?
+Let’s find out.

 Let’s take a step back